boualem-mokeddem/smartgrids-project/README.md

 ### Building the Graph Database

 On first launch, the Neo4j container starts with an empty database.
-Use the **Admin / Setup** sidebar in the Streamlit UI to bootstrap the graph:
+Use the **Data Loader** sidebar in the Streamlit UI to bootstrap the graph:

-1. Click **"Create indexes (recommended)"** — creates all constraints and spatial indexes.
-2. Click **"Load providers_paris.csv into Neo4j"** — loads electricity providers.
-3. Click **"Load building producer prices"** — enriches prosumer nodes with reliability scores and selling prices.

-> For the full graph (buildings, IRIS, BT lines, consumption, production), run the `CREATE_GRAPH_DB_STEPS` list from `queries.py` via the Neo4j Browser or a Python migration script.
+This will run the `CREATE_GRAPH_DB_STEPS` list from `queries.py` via the Python migration script.
 Place all required CSV files in `neo4j/import/` before running.

 ---